 Step two – Contact our complaint resolution team

-When we receive a complaint, we will consider it following our internal complaints process:
+When we receive a complaint, we will aim to resolve it following our internal complaints process:

 - We will consider your complaint and let you know how we intend to resolve it.
 We may need to contact you to get further information about your complaint.